Right to study at the Junior Academy and study planning

 How to ensure your right to study at the Junior Academy

 As a student of the Junior Academy, you cannot register as a non-attending student.
 Your right to study ends at the end of the academic year during which you stop studying in comprehensive education or in secondary education – however, at the latest at the end of the spring term in the year during which the student turns 20.
-A student’s right to study may also end if they neglect their studies: the student does not follow information provided on the Junior Academy and fails to take care of the student’s obligations (cf. drawing up a personal study plan, taking part in the spring discussion), is absent from lessons without notification or discontinues studies included in their personal study plan without a good reason.
-The decision to terminate the right to study is made by the dean.
+Your right to study may also end if you neglect their studies: you do not follow information provided on the Junior Academy and fail to take care of the student’s obligations (cf. drawing up a personal study plan, taking part in the spring discussion), are absent from lessons without notification or discontinues studies included in your personal study plan without a good reason.

 How to plan your studies